 What is an ASIN?

 ASIN is an abbreviation for Amazon Standard Identification Numbers.
-The ASIN is a unique blocks of 10 letters and numbers that identify a specific item.
+The ASIN is a unique block of 10 letters and numbers that identify a specific item.
 For books and pamphlets, the ASIN is the same as the ISBN-10 number.
-A publisher does not need to be concerned with the ASIN.
+A publisher doesn’t need to be concerned with the ASIN.

 What is an EAN (Bookland EAN)?

 EAN is an abbreviation for European Article Number, now called International Article Number.
 The EAN is a barcode and a 13-digit product identification number.
 Each EAN uniquely identifies the book, the manufacturer, and the book’s attributes.
 Typically, the EAN is printed on the book’s back cover as a bar code and number.

 Bookland is a fictitious country created in order to reserve a unique country code prefix for EAN identifiers of published books – currently, the code is 978.
 The price barcode is an EAN-5.
 It’s placed next to the EAN-13 on the back-cover of a book.

 GTIN is an abbreviation for Global Trade Item Number.
 The GTIN is a unique and universal identification number used to find product information across databases.
 GTINs include EANs, ISBNs, UPCs, and JANs (Japanese Article Numbers).
 The US-ISBN Agency requires publishers to be able to communicate ISBNs as GTIN-13s.
 Currently, a publisher does not need to be concerned with the GTIN.

 ISBN is an abbreviation for International Standard Book Number.
 The ISBN is a unique book identification number.
 Each ISBN identifies a specific book.
 ISBN has either 10 or 13 digits.
 When you purchase an ISBN, it will be given to you in 10-digit format and 13-digit format.